 The College requires appropriately current documentation of any disabilities for which accommodation is requested under this policy, provided at the expense of the student requesting accommodation, prior to making certification or accommodation decisions.
 Documentation of impairments furnished by the student will be handled discretely, and will only be shared with faculty and faculty advisors in a manner consistent with other College policies and practices and student authorizations regarding student medical or psychoeducational records.
-Since insufficient information may jeopardize the accommodation plan.
-The College reserves the right to request additional documentation plan.
+Since insufficient information may jeopardize the accommodations process, the College reserves the right to request additional documentation considered necessary to the formulation of a reasonable and appropriate accommodation plan.
 The cost of obtaining any such additional documentation shall be borne by the student.
 The College also reserves the right to request an independent evaluation by a professional of its choosing.
 The cost of obtaining any such independent evaluation shall be borne by the College.